johnshearing/PrivateKeyVault/README.md

 Google "Tempest Certification" to learn more about this.

 **Be cognizant of cameras around you when working with your private keys.**
-Including the cameras in your own phone and your own computer.
+This includes the cameras in **your own phone** and **your own computer**.
-Crazy people put a blanket over themselves, their pi, and scraps of paper containing private keys when working with private keys.   **Maybe not so crazy if you can not afford to have your cyptocurency stolen**
+Any smartphone or computer capable of connecting to the Internet can be remotely controlled.
+These can easily be used to spy on their owners.
+Small cameras can be placed anywhere.
+**If you can not afford to have your cyptocurrency stolen then cover yourself and your PrivateKeyVault with blanket when working with private keys.**

 #### Lock Down Your Pi